PT Walkley is a New York City-based Film and TV composer. He has also released a string of critically acclaimed albums

-Like many modern composers, his early days were spent in bands traversing the congested NYC rock club circuit.
-A chance encounter with actor/director Ed Burns at a Lower East Side guitar shop led to the two becoming fast friends and Walkley becoming Burns’ go-to composer for a decade and counting, including work for Burns’ upcoming ‘60s cop drama Public Morals (TNT).
-An adventurous composer, Walkley also writes all the music and voices several characters for hit Nickelodeon series Team Umizoomi and has crafted original music for Sesame Street.
+His early days were spent in bands, traversing the NYC rock club circuit.
+A chance encounter with actor/director Edward Burns at a Lower East Side guitar shop led to Walkley becoming Burns’ go-to composer for over a decade and counting.
+Their most recent collaboration is for Burns’ and Steven Spielberg’s ‘60s cop drama Public Morals.

-2008 marked Walkley’s first foray into the commercial world, with Dewar’s licensing his song “Up The Walls” for a promotional campaign.
-The jittery, propulsive track off Walkley’s first solo release, PT Walkley and the Adventures of Track Rabbit, captured the ears of advertising execs around the world, and Walkley has since composed original music for and lent his songs to national TV spots including MasterCard, McDonald’s, GE, Mercedes, Coca-Cola, New York Life and Starbucks.
+Walkley’s first foray into the commercial world was Dewar’s licensing his song “Up The Walls” .
+The propulsive track captured the ears of advertising execs, and Walkley has since landed numerous National TV Commercials including Nike, Mercedes, Pepsi, MasterCard, Budweiser, McDonald’s, Coca-Cola, New York Life, Starbucks and many more.

-Mr. Macy Wakes Alone, a dense, orchestral concept album released in 2009, featured collaborations with guitarist Larry Campbell, string arranger David Campbell and Sean Lennon.
-Walkley received high praise for the record, with NPR calling it “shining and triumphant” and Atlanta Music Guide describing it as “the art of storytelling brought back to life.”
+Mr. Macy Wakes Alone, Walkley’s orch-pop concept album, features Sean Lennon, Larry Campbell, and string arranger David Campbell.
+NPR calls it “shining and triumphant”.
+Atlanta Music Guide describes it as “the art of storytelling brought back to life.”

-Though Walkley’s full-time composer gig makes touring virtually impossible, his live bona fides include opening for Coldplay at Madison Square Garden and Weezer at Hammerstein Ballroom as well as playing at the last All Points West Music & Arts Festival.
+While his full-time composer gig makes touring a rarity, Walkley’s live bona fides include opening for Coldplay at Madison Square Garden, for Weezer at Hammerstein Ballroom, performing at the Kennedy Center in DC, and grabbing a slot at the All Points West Music & Arts Festival.

 Contact PT Walkley: email@example.com